songlinjian/Yeti-Project/doc/yeti-dm-setup.md

 * The SOA is updated:
     * The MNAME and RNAME are set to Yeti values
+* The IANA DNSSEC information is removed:
+    * The DNSKEY records
+    * The RRSIG and NSEC records
 * The IANA root server records are removed:
-    * The NS records
+    * The NS records for [A-M].ROOT-SERVERS.NET
-    * The A and AAAA glue records
+    * The A and AAAA glue records for [A-M].ROOT-SERVERS.NET
+* The Yeti DNSSEC information is added:
     * The DNSKEY records
-    * The RRSIG and NSEC records
 * The Yeti root server records are added:
     * The NS records
     * The A and AAAA glue records
-    * The DNSKEY records

 It might be worthwhile to use the serial value in the SOA field, however for now we duplicate the IANA serial value.